bilgekaan06/Google-K8S-Engine---Server-Status---Backend-Module/Running-Application-on-GKE.md

 # Upload the Project Google Cloud
-* To run all application and its replicas on Google Kubernetes Engine follow the instructions.
+* To run the application and its replicas effectively on Google Kubernetes Engine follow the instructions.
 ## Prerequisites
 1. Create a Google Cloud project: [Creating by Google Console](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 2. Create Kubernetes Cluster: [Creating by Google Console](https://cloud.google.com/kubernetes-engine/docs/deploy-app-cluster)
-3. If you want to use your own machine cli, you should install gcloud cli and should bind your google account.
+3. If you want to use your own machine-CLI, you should install GCLOUD-CLI and bind your google account.
 [Installation steps for some distribution](https://cloud.google.com/sdk/docs/install#linux)
 ```
 gcloud init
 ```